MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgServicePrincipalSynchronization.md

   - `[TokenLifetimePolicyId <String>]`: The unique identifier of tokenLifetimePolicy
   - `[UserId <String>]`: The unique identifier of user

-JOBS <IMicrosoftGraphSynchronizationJob\[]>: Performs synchronization by periodically running in the background, polling for changes in one directory, and pushing them to another directory.
+`JOBS <IMicrosoftGraphSynchronizationJob[]>`: Performs synchronization by periodically running in the background, polling for changes in one directory, and pushing them to another directory.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Schedule <IMicrosoftGraphSynchronizationSchedule>]`: synchronizationSchedule
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Expiration <DateTime?>]`: Date and time when this job will expire.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.